kyungjae-lee/engineers-notebook/operating-systems/introduction-to-operating-systems.md

 * An **operating system (OS)** is a program that manages the computer hardware.
-It also provides a basis for application programs and acts as an intermediary between the computer user and the computer hardware.

-  e.g., Windows, Unix, Linux, MacOs, etc.
+It also provides a basis for application programs and acts as an intermediary between the computer user and the computer hardware. (e.g., Windows, Unix, Linux, MacOs, etc.)

-  **Computer hardware** - Resources like CPU, memory, I/O devices, etc.
+  The computer hardware refers to the resources like CPU, memory, I/O devices, etc.

-  **Application programs** - The programs or the software that are used to perform a specific task and that can be directly used by the users.
+  Application programs are programs or software that are used to perform a specific task and that can be directly used by the users.

 * **Types of OS:**